fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/zh/part3c.md

 We have also added some data to the response to shed some light on the cause of the error.

-When dealing with Promises, it''s almost always a good idea to add error and exception handling.
+When dealing with Promises, it's almost always a good idea to add error and exception handling.
 Otherwise, you will find yourself dealing with strange bugs.

-It''s never a bad idea to print the object that caused the exception to the console in the error handler:
+It's never a bad idea to print the object that caused the exception to the console in the error handler:

 ```js
 .catch(error => {